123456789_123456789_123456789_123456789_123456789_

 end

-We pass id: false to create_table because that table does not represent a model.
-That's required for the association to work properly.
-If you observe any strange behavior in a has_and_belongs_to_many association like mangled model IDs, or exceptions about conflicting IDs, chances are you forgot that bit.
+We pass id: false to create_table because the join table does not represent a model.
+If you observe any strange behavior in a has_and_belongs_to_many association like mangled model IDs, or exceptions about conflicting IDs, chances are you forgot to set id: false when creating your migration.

 For simplicity, you can also use the method create_join_table: